 The last Phoenix Corporate Strategic Plan was released in January 1990.
 The Phoenix Corporate Strategic Plan, originally developed in 1988, intended to serve as a major policy statement to guide the direction of the city of Phoenix.
 To learn more about the previous strategic plan, please visit the News and Reports page.

 Developing a New Strategic Plan

 Based on a new set of challenges, and the need for a planning document to support the budget process, it was determined to be advantageous to develop a strategic plan.
 The priorities in the strategic plan would assist in allocating or reallocating limited resources.
-The plan will serve as a five-year document, and will be updated annually as part of the budget cycle.
 The ten study areas are:

-On this site, you will find more information about the Phoenix Draft Strategic Plan.
-We encourage your comments and feedback about this website and on the draft plan via email at the Submit Feedback page.
+On this site, you will find more information about the Phoenix Strategic Plan.